floriandeboissieu/simplestac/README.md

 See a simple [Theia format](https://forgemia.inra.fr/umr-tetis/stac/simplestac/-/blob/main/simplestac/formats/S2_L2A_THEIA.json?ref_type=heads) made for the example.

 ## Extended pystac.ItemCollection
-After executing previous code, the following converts the ItemCollection into a geodataframe and plots its bouding box over the geometry of a region of interest :
+After executing previous code, the following:
+1. converts the created ItemCollection into a geodataframe and plots its bouding box over the geometry of a region of interest,
+1. computes NDVI over a collection subset and plots it.

+The same could be done with a remote item collection, see [examples](https://forgemia.inra.fr/umr-tetis/stac/simplestac/-/blob/main/examples).

 ```python
 import geopandas as gpd
 from simplestac.utils import apply_formula